EndPointCorp/end-point-blog/2021/08/converting-to-hugo.md

 Documentation is another area where Hugo struggles sometimes.
 Pages often don't feel interconnected and examples are often lacking.
 Here's a few examples I encountered in the docs:

 * The Hugo Pipes page [SASS/​SCSS](https://gohugo.io/hugo-pipes/scss-sass/) shows how to transform Sass files to CSS, but did not link to the very useful [Page Resources](https://gohugo.io/hugo-pipes/scss-sass/) page.
 It turned out I just needed to link to `{{ $style.RelPermalink }}`, but as a new user it wasn't clear that the CSS file was considered a `Resource`.
-Not a huge deal, but having more links to useful pages or more examples would save some headache for newbies.
+Having more links to related pages or more examples could save a lot of headaches for newbies.
 * [Lookup Order](https://gohugo.io/templates/lookup-order/#hugo-layouts-lookup-rules) says under the `Layout` section that it "can be set in page front matter," but I had to look under [Front Matter](https://gohugo.io/content-management/front-matter/) to see that `layout` is the key name.
 A small change, and didn't take long to experiment and find out, but especially since YAML is case sensitive, having a link to the actual front matter key would be better.
 * Enabling custom outputs on a per-taxonomy basis does not seem to be possible.
 We want to generate Atom feeds for our blog tags, but not for our blog authors, both of which are taxonomies.
 As far as I can tell, we have to enable them both and live with the cruft of unnecessary blog author feeds.